...

 Archlinux has an AUR Package for nodenv and you can install it from the AUR using the instructions from this wiki page.

-2. Set up nodenv in your shell.
+2. Set up your shell to load nodenv.

 nodenv init